szilvia-csernus/community-transport/README.md

 ## Outstanding Requests and Arranged Trips (seen by volunteers)

 Volunteers can see all upcoming requests that nobody volunteered for yet in the `Outstanding Requests` tab.
 The first such request is provided with a map and a route as well as all details necessary.
+The reason behind rendering a map to the first trip only is the same as for the `My Requests` page.
  With the `Accept Transport Request` button, the volunteer can take on this transport.

 ![Outstanding Requests](readme-images/outstanding-requests.jpeg)

 After accepting a request, the user will be taken to the `Trips` page, where they can keep track all of their upcoming trips they have volunteered for.
+The first such trip is provided with a map and a route as well as all details necessary.
+The reason behind rendering a map to the first trip only is the same as for the `My Requests` page.

 ![Trips](readme-images/trips.jpeg)